Viktor Yanukovych: Position of Yanukovych on his removal

-The issue of Russian military intervention 2014
+The issue of Russian military intervention

 On 28 February 2014 Yanukovych claimed "eastern Ukraine will rise up as soon as they have to live without any means".
 On 28 February 2014 the BBC reported him as insisting that military action was "unacceptable" and as stating that he would not request Russian military intervention.

-Russia's Permanent Representative to the United Nations Vitaly Churkin told the UN Security Council on 4 March 2014 that Yanukovych had asked Russia to send troops across the Russia–Ukraine border to protect civilians via a letter to Russian President Vladimir Putin on 1 March 2014.
+Russia's Permanent Representative to the United Nations Vitaly Churkin told the UN Security Council on 4 March 2014 that Yanukovych had asked Russia to send troops across the Russia–Ukraine border to protect civilians via a letter to Putin on 1 March 2014.
 On 4 March 2014 Putin answered questions of reporters about the situation in Crimea.
 In this interview he claimed "if I do decide to use the Armed Forces, this will be a legitimate decision in full compliance with both general norms of international law, since we have the appeal of the legitimate President."

 In an interview with the Associated Press and Russian channel NTV of 2 April 2014 Yanukovych called Russia's annexation of Crimea "a tragedy", the 2014 Crimean referendum "a form of protest" and he stated he hopes it will become part of Ukraine again.
-Yanukovych said he would try to persuade Russian President Vladimir Putin to return Crimea to Ukraine.
-He squarely blamed the Yatsenyuk Government and acting Ukrainian President Oleksandr Turchynov for Ukraine's loss of Crimea.
+Yanukovych said he would try to persuade Putin to return Crimea to Ukraine.
+He squarely blamed the Yatsenyuk Government and acting Ukrainian president Oleksandr Turchynov for Ukraine's loss of Crimea.
 He said he gave no orders to open fire on Euromaidan protesters.

 Yanukovych said: "We must set such a task and search for ways to return to Crimea on any conditions, so that Crimea may have the maximum degree of independence possible... but be part of Ukraine."